-Students will gain a comprehensive understanding into investigative techniques used to tell non-fiction stories.
-Connecting purpose to practice, the course will also train students in the unique research tools, legal background, and production methodologies necessary to complete an advanced documentary project, which they will produce in ethical and inspired engagement in Advanced Documentary.
-Prerequisites: None
+Students will gain a comprehensive understanding into investigative techniques used to tell nonfiction stories.
+Connecting purpose to practice, the course will also train students in the unique research tools, legal background, and production methodologies necessary to complete an advanced documentary project.
+Prerequisites: FDC 273

-FDC 420 | Professional Practice I [2 credits]
+FDC 426 | Professional Practice I [3 credits]

-This course draws on the entire academic experience so that filmmakers can craft a powerful 2-year action plan that supports their personal and professional goals upon graduation.
+This course draws on the entire academic experience so that filmmakers can craft a powerful 2year action plan that supports their personal and professional goals upon graduation.
 Students will define measurable objectives and formulate actionable strategies to achieve them.
 All students are expected to define their unique personal brand, style, and professional interests.
 Additionally, students will design branded business collateral prior to graduation to support their professional launch such as business cards, websites, reels, portfolio samples, social media pages, and more.
-Prerequisites: None
+Prerequisites: FDC 262